Hello fellow budget hunters

 We knew people who were staying on the island called Krapanj, so we stayed there for one night!

-From Split there’s some cool islands like Hvar or Brac.
+From Split there are some cool islands like Hvar or Brac.

 Hope you enjoyed,